Howard Stern: 1985–1993: WXRK, early television and video projects

 In its 1990 feature on Stern, Rolling Stone predicted he was "on the fast track to multimedia stardom".
 He re-signed with Infinity Broadcasting that year to continue his radio show for five years, a deal that New York Magazine estimated was worth over $10 million.

-In July 1990, Stern became the host of the Saturday night variety television show The Howard Stern Show on WWOR-TV, starring himself and his radio show staff.
-Initially produced as four, one-hour specials and broadcast during the summer, the show continued to air and entered syndication in 1991 to a peak of 65 markets across the country, including cities where the radio show did not air.
-In the New York area, the show frequently beat Saturday Night Live in the ratings during the thirty minutes when the two overlapped.
-Stern ended the program after 69 episodes, in 1992.
+In July 1990, Stern became the host of the Saturday night variety television show The Howard Stern Show on WWOR-TV, featuring himself and his radio show staff.
+Initially produced as four one-hour summer specials, the program proved successful enough to continue airing and entered syndication in 1991, eventually reaching a peak of 65 markets nationwide, including cities where Stern's radio show was not broadcast.
+In the New York City market, the show frequently outperformed Saturday Night Live in the ratings during the half-hour period when the two programs overlapped.
+Stern concluded the series in 1992 after 69 episodes.

 By this time, the radio show had been the subject of several fines issued by the Federal Communications Commission (FCC) over material it deemed indecent.
 As part of his rally against the FCC's actions, Stern released a compilation album of censored radio segments titled Crucified by the FCC in early 1991.